James Roe (racing driver)

 James Roe Jr. (born 11 October 1998) is an Irish racing driver.
-He currently competes in Indy NXT driving the No. 29 Honda for Andretti Autosport and in the IMSA SportsCar Championship driving for Pratt Miller Motorsports.
+He competes in Indy NXT for Chip Ganassi Racing.
 He previously drove for TJ Speed Motorsports in 2022.
 Roe previously competed in the Indy Pro 2000 Championship with Turn 3 Motorsport.
 Roe is a nephew of former racing driver Michael Roe.

 Racing career

 Early career

 Roe started racing at the age of fifteen, later than most of his peers.
 He and his family saved up funds and purchased his first race car, a Ginetta G20, allowing him to take part in the 2014 Ginetta Junior Ireland series.

 Roe competed again in the 2015 Ginetta Junior Ireland series.
 He was on the podium ten times and won five races, finishing second overall.

 In 2018, Roe moved from Ireland to the United States to further pursue a career in motorsport, and has been living there ever since.

 Indy Pro 2000

 On February 22, 2021, it was announced that Roe would be joining Turn 3 Motorsport to compete in the 2021 Indy Pro 2000 Championship.
 Roe managed to get his first win of the season at the final race in Mid-Ohio, finishing ahead of Enaam Ahmed and 2021 series champion, Christian Rasmussen.